bongiozzo/musica_mustdie/output/band_deicide.md

 # Deicide

-Дискография
-"Deicide" 1990, Death Metal
-"Legion" 1992, Death Metal
-"Amon: Feasting the Beast [compilation]" 1993, Death Metal "Once Upon the Cross" 1995, Death Metal
-"Serpents of the Light" 1997, Death Metal "Insineratehymn" 2000, Death Metal
-"In Torment in Hell" 2001, Death Metal
-"The Best of Deicide [compilation]" 2003, Death Metal "Scars of the Crucifix" 2004, Death Metal
-"The Stench of Redemption" 2006, Death Metal
-"Doomsday LA [DVD]" 2007, Death Metal
-"Till Death Do Us Part " 2008, Death Metal
-"To Hell With God" 2011, Death Metal
-"In the Minds Of Evil" 2013, Death Metal
+Legend of Florida's Deathcore

+## Дискография

+### "Deicide" 1990, Death Metal

+1. Lunatic Of God`s Creation
+2. Sacrificial Suicide
+3. Oblivious To Evil
+4. Dead By Dawn
+5. Blaspherereion
+6. Deicide
+7. Carnage In The Temple Of The Damned
+8. Mephistopheles
+9. Day Of Darkness
+10.Crucifixation

+ Glen Benton - Vocal & Bass
+ Brian Hoffman - Lead Guitar
+ Eric Hoffman - Lead Guitar
+ Steve Asheim - Drums

+All Music By DEICIDE.
+All Lyrics By Glen Benton.
+Produced By DEICIDE & Scott Burns.
+Engineered & Mixed By Scott Burns.
+Recorded At Morrisound Studios,Tampa,Florida,March `90.

+(p)&(c) 1990 ROADRUNNER Records

+### "Legion" 1992, Death Metal

+1. Satan Spawn,The Caco-Daemon
+2. Dead But Dreaming
+3. Repent To Die
+4. Trifixion
+5. Behead The Prophet (No Lord Shall Live)
+6. Holy Deception
+7. In Hell I Burn
+8. Revocate The Agitator

+ Glen Benton - Vocal & Bass
+ Brian Hoffman - Lead Guitar
+ Eric Hoffman - Lead Guitar
+ Steve Asheim - Drums

+All Music By DEICIDE.
+All Lyrics By Glen Benton.
+Produced By DEICIDE & Scott Burns.
+Engineered & Mixed By Scott Burns.
+Recorded At Morrisound Studios,
+Tampa,Florida.
+Mastered By Mike Fuller At Fullersound,
+Miami,Florida.
+Cover And Illustration: Scheffer Computer

+(p)&(c) 1992 THE ALL BLACKS B.V.

+### "Amon: Feasting the Beast [compilation]" 1993, Death Metal

+1. Lunatic Of The God`s Creation
+2. Sacrificial Suicide
+3. Crucifixation
+4. Carnage In The Temple Of The Damned
+5. Dead By Dawn
+6. Blaspherereion
+7. Feasting The Beast (Intro)
+8. Sacrificial Suicide
+9. Day Of Darkness
+10.Oblivious To Nothing

+ Glen Benton - Vocal & Bass
+ Brian Hoffman - Lead Guitar
+ Eric Hoffman - Lead Guitar
+ Steve Asheim - Drums

+All Music By DEICIDE.
+All Lyrics By Glen Benton.
+Produced By DEICIDE,Sacrificial Demo
+"Feasting The Beast" Demo Recorded On 8 Tracks In
+The Carnage, August 1987
+Recorded & Mixed By Scott Burns At Morrisound Studios,Tampa,Florida,December `89.
+Re-Mixed By Scott Burns,August `92.

+(p)&(c) 1993 THE ALL BLACKS B.V./ROADRACER Records

+### "Once Upon the Cross" 1995, Death Metal

+1. Once Upon The Cross
+2. Christ Denied
+3. When Satan Rules His World
+4. Kill The Christian
+5. Trick Or Betrayed
+6. They Are The Children Of Underworld
+7. Behind The Light Thou Shall Rise
+8. To Be Dead
+9. Confessional Rape

+ Glenn Benton - Vocals & Bass
+ Eric Hoffmann - Guitar
+ Brian Hoffman - Guitar
+ Steve Asheim  - Drums

+All Music Written By DEICIDE.
+All Lyrics By Glenn Benton.
+Produced By DEICIDE & Scott Burns.
+Engineered & Mixed By Scott Burns.
+Recorded & Mixed At Morrisound
+Recording,Tampa,FL.
+Mastered By George Marino At Sterling Sound,New York,NY.
+Cover Art By Trevor Brown.

+(p) 1995 THE ALL BLACKS B.V.
+Records
+(c) 1995 THE ALL BLACKS B.V.
+Records

+### "Serpents of the Light" 1997, Death Metal

+1. Serpents Of The Light
+2. Bastard Of Christ
+3. Blame It On God
+4. This Is Hell We're In
+5. I Am No One
+6. Slave To The Cross
+7. Creatures Of Habit
+8. Believe The Lie
+9. The Truth Above
+10.Father Baker's

+(p) 1997 THE ALL BLACKS B.V.
+Records
+(c) 1997 THE ALL BLACKS B.V.
+Records

+### "Insineratehymn" 2000, Death Metal

+1. Bible Basher
+2. Forever Hate You
+3. Standing In The Flames
+4. Remnant Of A Hopeless Path
+5. The Gift That Keeps On Giving
+6. Halls Of Warship
+7. Suffer Again
+8. Worst Ememy
+9. Apocalyptic Fear
+10.Refusal Of Penance

+### "In Torment in Hell" 2001, Death Metal

+1. Lurking Among Us
+2. Worry in the House of Thieves
+3. In Torment In Hell
+4. Christ Don't Care
+5. Vengeance Will Be Mine
+6. Child Of God
+7. Immanent Doom
+8. Let It Be Done

+### "The Best of Deicide [compilation]" 2003, Death Metal

+### "Scars of the Crucifix" 2004, Death Metal

+1. Scars Of The Crucifix
+2. Mad At God
+3. Conquered By Sodom
+4. Fuck Your God
+5. When Heaven Burns
+6. Enchanted Nightmare
+7. From Darkness
+8. Go Now
+9. Pentecostal

+### "The Stench of Redemption" 2006, Death Metal

+### "Doomsday LA [DVD]" 2007, Death Metal

+Filmed at the Knitting Factory, L.A.
+10 November 2006

+1. Intro
+2. Dead By Dawn
+3. Once Upon The Cross
+4. Scars of the Crucifix
+5. The Stench of Redemption
+6. Death to Jesus
+7. When Satan Rules His World
+8. Serpents of the Light
+9. Dead But Dreaming
+10. They Are The Children Of The Underworld
+11. Bastards of Christ
+12. Desecration
+13. Behind The Light Thou Shall Rise
+14. When Heaven Burns
+15. Walk With the Devil in Dreams You Behold
+16. Homage for Satan
+17. Lunatic Of Gods Creation
+18. Kill the Christian
+19. Sacrificial Suicide

+BONUS FEATURES

+In depth Interviews with all the band members
+Promo clip for 'Homage For Satan'
+Promo clip for 'Desecration'

+### "Till Death Do Us Part " 2008, Death Metal

+1. The Beginning of the End 03:39
+2. Till Death Do Us Part 04:14
+3. Hate of All Hatreds 03:53
+4. In the Eyes of God 04:42
+5. Worthless Misery 05:00
+6. Severed Ties 04:01
+7. Not As Long As We Both Shall Live 05:05
+8. Angel of Agony 03:29
+9. Horror in the Halls of Stone 06:23
+10. The End of the Beginning 01:41

+Line-up:
+Glen Benton - Vocals & Bass
+Jack Owen - Rhythm & Lead Guitar
+Steve Asheim - Drums, Rhythm & Lead Guitar

+Session musician:
+Ralph Santolla - Lead Guitar

+### "To Hell With God" 2011, Death Metal

+1. To Hell With God 04:21
+2. Save Your 03:32
+3. Witness of Death 03:05
+4. Conviction 03:15
+5. Empowered by Blasphemy 03:16
+6. Angels in Hell 03:12
+7. Hang in Agony Until You're Dead 03:59
+8. Servant of the Enemy 03:17
+9. Into the Darkness You Go 03:32
+10. How Can You Call Yourself a God 04:15

+Glen Benton - Vocals, Bass
+Jack Owen - Guitar
+Ralph Santolla- Guitar
+Steve Asheim - Drums

+### "In the Minds Of Evil" 2013, Death Metal

+1. In the Minds of Evil
+2. Thou Begone
+3. Godkill
+4. Beyond Salvation
+5. Misery of One
+6. Between the Flesh and the Void
+7. Even the Gods Can Bleed
+8. Trample the Cross
+9. Banished by Evil
+10. Kill the Light of Christ
+11. End the Wrath of God

+Recorded at AudioHammer Studios in Sanford, Florida.

 ## Отношения с другими группами